TWA Flight Center: Original use

-1960s to mid-1970s
+Opening and early years

 The completed terminal was dedicated on May 28, 1962.

-On March 19, 1962, passengers started using the incomplete TWA Terminal to access planes.
-The next month, TWA president Charles C. Tillinghast Jr. announced plans to officially open the terminal on May 28.
-Prior to its official opening, the building was used for a fundraising benefit, and workers continued to fit out the interior.
+On March 19, 1962, passengers started using the incomplete TWA Flight Center to access planes.
+TWA president Charles C. Tillinghast Jr. announced plans the next month to officially open the terminal, and workers continued to fit out the interior.
+Prior to its official opening, the building hosted a press tour on May 17 and was used for a fundraising ball on May 22.
 The completed terminal was dedicated as scheduled on May 28, 1962.
-It was finished after most of the other major U.S. airline terminals at Idlewild had been completed.
+It was finished after most of the other major U.S. airline terminals at Idlewild were completed.
 After the opening of the International Arrivals Building in 1957, United Airlines and Eastern Air Lines opened their own terminals in 1959, followed by American Airlines and Pan American World Airways (Worldport) in 1960, and Northwest Airlines and TWA in 1962.
 National Airlines' Sundrome would be the last, opening in 1969.

-The terminal as completed had seven aircraft positions, six of which were available from Flight Wing 2; the other boarding position was available from a temporary structure attached to Flight Tube 1.
-Four of Bernard Buffet's paintings, depicting cities where TWA operated, were installed in the TWA Terminal in 1963.
-The terminal quickly became functionally inadequate; throughout the decade, passenger aircraft gradually became larger, and JFK Airport's passenger numbers also increased.
-International flights at JFK during that time were routed through the International Arrivals Building, and the structure attached to Flight Tube 1 became functionally inadequate.
-In 1966, Restaurant Associates took over all of the TWA Terminal's foodservice operations.
-The terminal accommodated 3 million annual passengers at that point, with 140 daily flights.
+The terminal as completed had seven aircraft positions: six from Flight Wing 2 and a seventh from a temporary structure attached to Flight Tube 1.
+Four of Bernard Buffet's paintings, depicting cities where TWA operated, were installed in the TWA Flight Center in 1963.
+The terminal recorded 1.5 million travelers in its first year, 20% higher than expected.
+Throughout the decade, passenger aircraft gradually became larger, and JFK Airport's passenger numbers also increased.
+As such, the TWA Terminal quickly became functionally inadequate and was poorly equipped to accommodate wide-body aircraft.
+International flights at JFK during that time were routed through the International Arrivals Building.
+In 1966, Restaurant Associates took over all of the TWA Flight Center's foodservice operations.
+The terminal accommodated 3 million annual passengers at that point, with 140 daily flights, and it recorded 11 million passengers in its first five years, exceeding original projections by more than 50%.